balle/balu-wiki/virtualization/libvirt.rst

 * If one dont want to use snapshots use `raw` as image type
 * Use `Writethrough` as caching type
+* Use MacVtab bridge as network device with virtio model
+* Use Spice and QXL driver for display

 Scripting with Python2